-The story of David Copperfield begins with his birth, to a rather mopey young widow, and his early years being raised by her and her housekeeper.
-His mother remarries early on, but his New Daddy is an abusive son of a bitch; Dave is promptly sent off to a prison disguised as a boarding school.
+The story of David Copperfield begins with his birth to a rather mopey young widow, and his early years being raised by her and her housekeeper.
+His mother remarries early on, but his New Daddy is an abusive son of a bitch and Dave is promptly sent off to a prison disguised as a boarding school.
 The kid meets some good chaps there, but it all-around sucks, and even his exodus is a bit of a bummer as it comes on account of his mother’s untimely stress-related death.
 New Daddy fires the nice housekeeper and sends Dave off to work in a wine factory (I didn’t think that bit sounded so bad, but the kid really hated it).
-Things get increasingly shit for young Dave, with starvation and his landlord going to prison and everything, so he takes it into his head to run away to find his rich old aunt.
+Things get increasingly shit for young Dave, with starvation and his landlord going to prison and everything, so he takes it into his head to run away and find his rich old aunt.

 Then things start looking up: he finds Aunt Betsey, she takes him in and sets him up for life.
 She is undoubtedly the baddest bitch in this story, and I adored her.
 She has no hesitation in telling people to fuck right off when they stick their noses in, and she protects and cherishes this charming old guy Mr Dick (the bloke’s a few sandwiches short of a picnic, but Betsey makes damn sure no one is shipping him off to a home).
 Betsey sets Dave up in a school without daily beating or torture (fancy!), and sponsors his gap-year to travel and “find himself”.

 My favourite thing about Dickens, though, is that I never once felt like I was missing the point – which is the feeling I get with basically every classic book or poem I read.
 Dickens was never condescending, and yet his writing never went over my head (despite the 150-year time lapse).
 I didn’t even roll my eyes that much at the privileged white guy writing about privileged white guys: there was a whole lot less sexism than I expected, and most of the female characters were strong and sassy and ran circles around a lot of the ones written today (hats off to Aunt Betsey!).
-Of course, there’s a whole stack of issues with lack of representation in this kind of literature, and I’m not blind to that… but it didn’t stop me really fucking loving this book.
+Of course, there’s a whole stack of issues with lack of representation in this kind of literature, and I’m not blind to that… but it didn’t stop me really loving this book.

 Dickens said that David Copperfield was his “favourite child” and I can see why.
 This has been the best outcome of The List so far, and even if I were to stop right here (which I won’t), I’d be coming out ahead.
 I strongly recommend David Copperfield to anyone who likes… books.
 (And, even if you don’t, I hear the audio-book version is excellent, so give that a crack.)